June 15, 2020

 SOCY 243* Social Justice

 SOCY 291 Law and Empire: Transforms of State and Society

 HIST 322 Human Rights in Latin America

 PSYC 321 Abnormal Psychology

-For more information about the Law and Society Program or the concentration in Legal Studies, contact Prof. Ric Sheffield, Director, at x5117 or email "firstname.lastname@example.org."
+For more information about the Law and Society Program or the concentration in Legal studies, contact Prof. Ric Sheffield, director, at firstname.lastname@example.org.